The perfect start of your studies

 Picture: Britta Hüning

 “Two mentors each supervise small groups of about 15-20 students and deal with study-related topics such as learning strategies, time management, but also stress, and exam situations during the exam phase in weekly meetings.
-Of course, the important aspect of socializing together should not be forgotten.
-One of the goals is for the students to join in fun activities.
 This includes going to the cafeteria together, bowling in the evening, bouldering, or getting to know Darmstadt with everything it has to offer,” says Florian.

 Special support for international students